Princess Victoria Melita of Saxe-Coburg and Gotha: Grand Duchess of Russia

 Victoria fit in within the Russian aristocracy and the circle of her mother-in-law Grand Duchess Maria Pavlovna.
 As French was frequently spoken in high circles, Victoria never completely mastered the Russian language.
 Although she was a first cousin of both Nicholas II, on her mother's side, and to Empress Alexandra, on her father's side, the relationship with them was neither close nor warm.
 As Kirill became a keen auto racer, the couple often took trips by car; a favorite pastime was traveling through the Baltic provinces.
 Victoria dreaded the long Russian winter with its short days, and she traveled abroad, frequently visiting her sister Marie in Romania and her mother in the south of France or in Coburg.
 Victoria and her husband had a close relationship with their daughters, Maria and Kira.
-The family was spending the summer of 1914 on their yacht in the Gulf of Finland and were in Riga when the war broke out.
+The family was spending the summer of 1914 on their yacht in the Gulf of Finland.
+The family arrived in Tartu on 24 July for the third Victoria Prize motor race which finished in Riga when the war broke out.
+Kirill was the Honorary President of the Baltic Automobile and Aero Club and participated in the race along with Baltic and German nobility.